kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

 {{% /notice %}}

 {{% notice info %}}
 Note the mandatory ";" in the end of the parameters string.
-If not present, then teh last parameter will not be parsed.
+If not present, then the last parameter will not be parsed.
 {{% /notice %}}